ndamicobarbour/preposipsum/README.md

 This is a simple Lorem Ipsum generator I made for a talk I gave titled "The History and Usage of Lorem Ipsum."
 In the strain of "Fun" ipsums I created an Ipsum that only returns prepositions, thus: Preposipsum.

-The following code is from prepositions controller, and call every time a user hits 'preposipsify'
+The following code is from prepositions controller, and calls every time a user hits 'preposipsify'
 ```ruby
   def index